flyteorg/flytesnacks/cookbook/docs/getting_started/package_register.md

 The third method of registering your workflows uses two commands:

 - `pyflyte package`: packages your tasks and workflows into protobuf format.
-- `flytectl register`: registers
+- `flytectl register`: registers the Flyte package to the configured cluster.

-This is the recommended way of deploying workflows to production, because this method ensures that the workflows are fully containerized, which ensures that the system- and Python-level dependencies along with your workflow code are immutable.
+This is the production-grade registration flow that we recommend because this method ensures that the workflows are fully containerized, which ensures that the system- and Python-level dependencies along with your workflow source code are immutable.

-### Containerizing your Project
+**Containerizing your Project**

 Flyte relies on Docker to containerize your code and third-party dependencies.
 When you invoke `pyflyte init`, the resulting template project ships with a